You can reserve a study room for yourself or a group.

 These large rooms have conference tables with seating for up to 15 people.
 Both rooms have a large whiteboard, a ceiling-mounted projector and wall screen.
 View Hamon floor maps.

-Small group study room has one table and four chairs.
+Medium group study room has two tables and eight chairs.
 View Hamon floor maps.

 Secured study room for Meadows Graduate students.
 Some rooms have natural light.
 Application required.